Coverage correlation: detecting singular dependencies between random variables: Introduction

 \subsection{Coverage correlation coefficient}

-To provide intuition for the coverage correlation coefficient, consider a simplified setting in which the random variables $X$ and $Y$ have marginal distributions $\mathrm{Unif}[0,1]$.
-Given an i.i.d.\ sample $\{(X_i, Y_i)\}_{i=1}^n$ drawn from the joint distribution $P^{(X, Y)}$, we examine two extreme cases: \begin{enumerate}[noitemsep, label=(\roman*)] \item $X$ and $Y$ are independent; \item $P^{(X,Y)}$ is singular with respect to $\mathrm{Unif}([0,1]^2)$. \end{enumerate} In the first case, the sample points $(X_i, Y_i)$ are uniformly distributed over the unit square $[0,1]^2$.
+To provide intuition for the coverage correlation coefficient, consider a simplified setting in which the random variables $X$ and $Y$ follow the uniform distribution over $[0, 1]$.
+Given an i.i.d.\ sample $\{(X_i, Y_i)\}_{i=1}^n$ drawn from the joint distribution $P^{(X, Y)}$, we examine two extreme cases: \begin{enumerate}[noitemsep, label=(\roman*)] \item $X$ and $Y$ are independent; \item $P^{(X,Y)}$ is singular with respect to $\mathrm{Unif}([0, 1]^2)$. \end{enumerate} In the first case, the sample points $(X_i, Y_i)$ are uniformly distributed over the unit square $[0,1]^2$.
 In contrast, under the second scenario, the points $(X_i, Y_i)$ are concentrated on a subset of $[0,1]^2$ with Lebesgue measure zero.
-These two cases yield qualitatively distinct scatter plots, reflecting the presence or absence of dependence.
+These two cases yield qualitatively distinct scatter plots, reflecting the presence or absence of dependence (see the bottom row of Figure~\ref{Fig:ChatterjeePlot} for an illustration).

 To quantify this difference, consider the area of the region in $[0, 1]^2$ not covered by the union of $\ell_\infty$-balls (squares) centred at each sample point $(X_i, Y_i)$, where the area of each ball is fixed to be $1/n$.
 The behaviour of this uncovered area has been extensively studied in the context of \emph{coverage processes} \citep[see, e.g.][]{hall1988introduction}.